 Forests are being lost mainly because land clearing is taking place at an unacceptable rate.
 About 10 million ha are lost each year.
 Australia’s rate of land clearing is one of the worst in the world, over half a million ha per year and increasing 40% in 2025 alone.

 Oceans are being degraded at an accelerating rate, becoming more acidic and polluted, forming ocean dead zones due to fertilizer and nutrient run off, carrying high plastic loads, and expanding due to heat absorption.
 Climate change is reducing the Atlantic currents keeping Europe warm.
-The loss of oxygen from the world’s oceans is approaching critical levels.
-Globally, the ocean has lost about 2% of its dissolved oxygen since the 1950s and is expected to lose up to 7% by 2100.

 Polar ice sheets are approaching tipping points, committing the world to several metres of irreversible sea-level rise that will affect hundreds of millions.

 Most world fisheries are being harvested beyond sustainable rates and many are collapsing.
 “Overfishing, pollution, habitat destruction, and climate change are decimating marine species at frightening speeds.”
-Catches have been declining since the 1990s. “...seabirds ... have sustained a massive global population crash of more than 70% since the 1950s.”
+Catches have been declining since the 1990s.

 Fresh water is a major problem in many areas.
 Global sources have declined markedly, especially since 2014.
 Soils are being damaged and lost due to erosion, overuse of fertilizers, loss of their carbon, acidification, compaction, pollutants and non-return of nutrients.
-“Every day, the food you eat and resources you use cost the planet at least 12 kilos of lost topsoil.”
 There is concern that agricultural capacity will be seriously reduced by 2050.
 “Soil loss and resulting food scarcity is fast becoming the biggest unseen threat to the human future.”..
-60% of the Earth’s
+60% of the Earth’s land area is now in a precarious state of degradation.”

-We are poisoning the planet.
 “Humans discharge as much as 220 billion tonnes of chemical emissions into the environment every year, poisoning every person and living creature.”
 This is one of the planetary boundaries we have exceeded.

 These many factors are damaging the biological systems that maintain the conditions needed to sustain all life on earth.
 Scientists have identified 9 safe “Planetary Boundaries” for impacts.
 We have already exceeded 7 of them.

 More imminent than these bio-physical threats is the looming and inevitable global financial collapse.
 Global debt is now around three times what it was before the GFC, and is accelerating.
-Lenders will suddenly realise that they are never going to get their loans back, so will suddenly panic terminating credit, investment, trade and crashing banks.
+Lenders will suddenly realise that they are never going to get their loans back, so will suddenly panic terminating credit, investment and trade and crashing banks.

 And few realise how rising inequality alone can destroy whole civilisations.
 Luke Kemp’s Goliath's Curse documents many cases throughout history.
 It has produced Trump and the emergence of fascism.